kubos/kubos/docs/kubos-linux-upgrade.md

 The host computer should be connected to the board and the iOBC should be on and running KubOS Linux.

-A Kubos SDK VM should be installed on your host computer and atleast one shared folder should be set up.
+A Kubos SDK VM should be installed on your host computer and at least one shared folder should be set up.
 Installation instructions can be found [here](docs/sdk-installing.md).

 ### Installation